ConOnRails/ConOnRails/README.md

 Version 3.4.9.4, 'Blackberry Jam and Butter on Mixed Biscuits, with Bacon, Hashbrowns, Coffee, and 4 slices of Key Lime Pie' was is the version that was used for the 2015 CONVergence convention, July 4th weekend.
 There is currently an active development branch for revising the security structure at ms/new-permissions.

-A note about testing: most of the tests are still under Minitest in the tests folder; there are a handful of rspec tests, and one jasmin test, under the spec folder, but for hysterical raisins, the Minitest-based testing is the main focus of TDD.
+A note about testing: most of the tests are still under Minitest in the tests folder; there are a handful of rspec tests, and one jasmine test, under the spec folder, but for hysterical raisins, the Minitest-based testing is the main focus of TDD.
+Also, apparently newer versions of Rails/Minitest change what folders things go under in `test`, so most of the models are still under `test/unit` but some are under `test/models` (which does make more sense!)
+I'll eventually rearrange things, but not yet.

 It is the long-term goal of this project to be useful to other conventions, but we recognize that, in order to do that, lots of things that are currently hardwired for CONvergence will need to be made configurable.
 This is an ongoing